intervene-EU-H2020/prspipe/README.md

 bash run.sh cleanup_after_setup
 ```

-# Running PRS methods
+# Testing PRS methods with synthetic data
+In the sections below, we will cover how to run the pipeline on synthetic data.
+This will help you verify your setup is working, and will show the basics of how the pipeline can be used.

-## Test your setup by running pruning & thresholding on synthetic data
+## Test your setup by running pruning & thresholding

 The pipeline ships with synthetic data (genotypes, phenotypes and summary statistics) generated by Sophie Wharrie, Vishnu Raj and Zhiyu Yang.
 By default, the pipeline is configured to work with this synthetic data.
 Run the following rule, to extract the synthetic data: